SettleFinance/cDAI/README.md

 ```

 ## Main SDK Usage
-The DEXAG SDK is used to get the best price for a given trading pair and amount.
-Using validateWeb3, the client wraps ETH, sets token allowances, or whatever other steps are required to checkout.
-The tradeOrder function is used to execute the trade and request the client to confirm their transaction.
+Query DEXes for the best price and execute the trade with a web3 browser.
 ```
-import {DEXAG} from 'dexag-sdk' const sdk = new DEXAG();
+import {DEXAG} from 'dexag-sdk' const sdk = DEXAG.fromProvider(window.ethereum)

 // receive status messages as the client executes the trade sdk.registerStatusHandler((status, data)=>{